SamPassmore/SamPassmore/content/talk/2017PatternsVariationintheuseofkintermsacrosslanguagesécolenormalesupérieur.md

 authors = []

 # Name of event and optional event URL.
-event = "Cultural Evolution Society"
+event = "EHBEA"

 # Location of event.
-location = "Tempe AZ, USA"
+location = "École Normale Supérieur"

 # Is this a featured talk? (true/false)
 featured = false